Camp Sonshine’s Overnight Site – Camp Solaris…

-We are so excited about the opportunity to give our High Adventure-aged and Teen Adventure-aged campers a new overnight camp experience with the same great staff and quality programming families have come to expect from Camp Sonshine.
+We are so excited about the opportunity to give our High Adventure-aged, LIT-aged, and AC-aged campers an overnight camp experience with the same great staff and quality programming families have come to expect from Camp Sonshine.

 Select the grade your camper will be entering in the fall to see specific program details: